 Bookkeeping Basics: A Small Business Guide

 If there’s one thing all business owners should be familiar with, it’s bookkeeping.
 Understanding your business’s financial statements is great.
-However, a small-business owner should also understand the financial records for their company.
+However, a small-business owner should also understand the financial records of their company.
 This is where the bookkeeping process comes in.
 If you’re looking to maintain the financial health of your business, keep reading.
 We’re covering all of the bookkeeping basics for small businesses.

 Here’s What We’ll Cover: